Khusheete/MandelbortMap/README.md

 # Limitations

-This program is very far from perfect partly because it does not use arbitrary precision float numbers.
-You are invited to fork this project (or create a new one) to improve it as a challenge (you could also propose your changes to this project, though I'm not shure I would see it).
+This program is very far from perfect (and is very limited) partly because it does not use arbitrary precision float numbers.
+You are invited to fork this project (or create a new one) to improve it (you could also propose your changes to this project, though I'm not shure I would see it).